Kia and The Waste Lab Partner to Raise Awareness on the Reality of Food Waste

 Food Waste, Ramadan and the Middle East

 With the holy month of Ramadan already underway, huge food wastage in the Middle East is again hogging limelight.
 It is a widely accepted fact that almost half of the municipal solid waste stream in the Middle East is comprised of food wastes and associated matter.
 The increasing amount of food wastage in Ramadan urgently demands a strong and holistic food management strategy to ensure its minimization, ethical utilization and eco-friendly disposal.
 Food Waste in Ramadan Middle Eastern nations are acknowledged as being the world’s top food wasters, and during Ramadan the situation takes a turn for the worse.
-In the … Continue reading
+In the GCC … Continue reading

 Food Waste and the Spirit of Ramadan